anuran-roy/BarebonesDB/README.md

 `ob = BarebonesDB(on= "existing", name="db1", createTest=True)`

 The above line initializes an instance of BarebonesDB class, with the flag to open an "existing" database of name "db1" on testing mode.
+In testing mode, a separate DB is created, so that you can carry out your testing there.
+The name of the test database is of the format _<database_name>_test.json

 2. Added a caching function of custom size.